kiarie404/Events/29-July-2025- Pointer-Provenance/src/strict_provenance.md

       //  access rights : read-write each address let pointer_2 = pointer_1 as *mut [u32];

   // pointer_3 : (a raw pointer NOT built from a reference.
-It is built from another raw pointer)- we will build it slowly, observe the steps
+It is built from another raw pointer)
   // integer details --> This pointer points at the 0'th element address, ie. the base of the allocation
   // Provenance details
       //  set of affected addresses: [base, base+1, base+2, base+3, base+4]
-      //  validity lifetime : It lives as long as lifetime of the parent reference ie a lifetime of '1 just like pointer_1
+      //  validity lifetime : It lives as long as lifetime of the parent-pointer ie a lifetime of '1 just like pointer_2
       //  access rights : read-write each address let base_address = core::ptr::addr_of_mut!(x).addr(); // no reference involved in address instruction
       let pointer_3 = pointer_2.with_addr(base_address);

   // pointer_4 : (a raw pointer NOT built from a reference.
-It is built from another raw pointer)- we will build it slowly, observe the steps
+It is built from another raw pointer)
   // integer details --> This pointer points at the 0'th element address, ie. the base of the allocation
   // Provenance details
       //  set of affected addresses: [base, base+1, base+2, base+3, base+4]